 - Events that contribute to essential community functions – e.g. a blood drive or pandemic response

-Examples of events of 45 or more that will not be considered mission-essential include:
+Examples of events that will NOT be considered mission-essential include:

 - Social events or parties